Jóannes Danielsen

 Jóannes Kalsø Danielsen (born 10 September 1997) is a Faroese footballer who plays as a midfielder for KÍ and the Faroe Islands national team.

 Club career

 On 28 December 2021, Danielsen signed with Danish 2nd Division leader Næstved Boldklub, after having played for KÍ since 2015.
 After one season and 9 appearances, Danielsen returned to KI.

 International career

 Danielsen made his international debut for the Faroe Islands on 15 October 2019 in a UEFA Euro 2020 qualifying home match against Malta.

 Personal life

-Danielsen works as a electrician while also playing football.
+Danielsen works as an electrician while also playing football.